 The signs & symptoms often appear soon after the stroke has occurred.
 If symptoms last less than 1 or 2 hours it is known as a Transient Ischemic Attack (TIA) or mini-stroke.
 A hemorrhagic stroke may also be associated with a severe headache.

 How Long does a stroke symptom last?

 The symptoms of a stroke can be permanent.
-Those that last for just a short time are known as a Transient Ischemic Attack (TIA) or mini-stroke.
+Those that last for just a short time are known as Transient Ischemic Attacks (TIA) or mini-stroke.